networknt/light-doc/content/tutorial/rest/swagger/database/specification.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-First let's build an Swagger 2.0 specification with several endpoints to demo database access.
+First, let's build a Swagger 2.0 specification with several endpoints to demo database access.
 You will need [swagger editor][] to create a specification.
 Once the specification is created, you can export it into both YAML and JSON format.
 YAML is easy for designers to work in an editor and JSON is easy to be consumed by the [light-codegen][] and [light-rest-4j][] framework.

 Here is the Swagger 2.0 specification created and it can be found in [model-config][]